 We area also very proud of our mapping functionality.
 We have even written a blog post explaining their functionality and how you can get the most out of maps on The Coal Fields™: Understanding Maps.

 "Owners" can be companies, private individuals, agencies, etc. We call all of these entities involved in coal Leases "owners."
-This does not mean that these "owners" actually do or ever did own a lease.
+This does not mean that these "owners" legally do or ever did own a lease.
 A lot of them did, so it is simpler and easier to understand that term, but some of these were agents, applicants, and the like.

 There are many different methods of searching for owners: